vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 keywords: pallet design, intermediate, runtime
 ---

-# Part III: Interacting with your Kitties
+# Part IV: Interacting with your Kitties
 _This is tutorial steps you through building a fully functional dapp for managing Substrate Kitties._

 ## Goal